MashaKubyshina/ML_Scripts/README.md

 >Week 5: Bert_QA

+Bert Question Answering task model created by one of the mentors Hasan Badran https://github.com/badran047/ask_me

 If you are interested in more ML resources here is a list of articles and videos that were recommended to us during the bootcamp:

 Tutorials: